apache/derby/java/testing/org/apache/derbyTesting/system/optimizer/README.txt

 java.sql.Statement and java.sql.PreparedStatement to identify the query preparation and execution times.

-The test settings are located on the org.apache.derbyTesting.system.langtest.StaticValues class.
+The test settings are located on the org.apache.derbyTesting.system.optimizer.StaticValues class.
 The test creates 64 tables with different column types and populates them with the a specified number of rows (org.apache.derbyTesting.system.langtest.StaticValues.NUM_OF_ROWS).

 PACKAGING:
 ==========
-The test resides under the org.apache.derbyTesting.system.langtest package.
-The main class to invoke is org.apache.derbyTesting.system.langtest.RunLangTest.
-All the variable settings used in the test are set in the org.apache.derbyTesting.system.langtest.StaticValues class.
+The test resides under the org.apache.derbyTesting.system.optimizer package.
+The main class to invoke is org.apache.derbyTesting.system.optimizer.RunOptimizerTest.
+All the variable settings used in the test are set in the org.apache.derbyTesting.system.optimizer.StaticValues class.
 The query classes reside in the 'query' package while some initializer and generic utility classes belong to the 'utils' package.